 - 06 Other unsecured bills

 Student loans – Can be paid through secured/unsecured debt consolidation loans

-What factors do you need to consider before consolidation of debt?
+What factors do you need to consider before the consolidation of debt?

 - How much you want to consolidate – A company may require a minimum amount of debt for you to enroll in the program.

 - How much you have to pay on fees – Check out the fees and calculate whether or not you're able to pay the amount every month.

-- How much you need to pay for an interest rate – The main benefit of consolidation is to lower interest and reduce monthly payments; however, repayment term should not be more as opting for it may result in more spending in the long run.
+- How much you need to pay for an interest rate – The main benefit of consolidation is to lower interest and reduce monthly payments.
+However, repayment term should not be more like opting for it may result in more spending in the long run.

 How do debt consolidation programs work?